Junsong-Cang/ResearchArchive/README.md

-This is the research archive for Junsong Cang
+This is the public research archive for Junsong Cang, repo contains my research codes for each publication, you can use these codes to reproduce results in my paper.
+Folders are named according to DOI or arXiv code.
+Some data files might not be included if they are too large but they are available upon request to cangjunsong@outlook.com or cangjunsong@icloud.com